endlos99/xdt99/MANUAL.md

 Note that cartridge files cannot be generated from split image files.

+### Jumpstarting

+To make the code, assemble, run cycle as fast as possible, `xas99` can generate so-called "jumpstart disks" that may be loaded and executed by the Jumpstart cartridge included with xdt99.

+    $ xas99.py --jumpstart -R ascart.asm
+    $ mess64 ti99_4ae -cart lib/jumpstart.rpk -flop1 ascart.dsk

+The example above shows the invocation for MESS, but any emulator should work.
+Obviously, the emulator must be setup with 32K memory expansion and at least one floppy disk drive.

+Selecting the Jumpstart option in the TI 99 main menu will load the jumpstarted program from any inserted disk and run it.
+Thus, selecting either option 3 or 5 in the Editor/Assembler module and manually entering the program filename is no longer required.

+Currently, the jumpstarted programs cannot consist of more than one segment and must fit entirely into memory area `>2000` and `>3EFF` or `>A000` and `>FFFF`.

 ### Other Formats

 For relocatable code not larger than around 24 KB, `xas99` can generate an